 Meet Karen DeBonis

-I’ll never be the bad-ass, kick-butt woman like those you may know, but I’m learning to stand my ground.
-Parenting a sick child pushed me to the limits of what I was capable of as a mother, but I survived.
+Then, at eight, Matthew developed an eye-rolling tic.
+Later, I would later describe his “ocular Ferris Wheel” as the “beginning of the end of the old Matthew.”
+He’d never be the same.
+Nor would I. Parenting a sick child pushed me to the limits of what I was capable of as a mother, but I survived.
 I grew stronger.

-Someday in the not too distant future, my story will be a book you can savor from cover to cover, but for now, you can read my essays and posts about life lessons, self-acceptance, personal growth, and people-pleasing.
+Someday in the not too distant future, my story will be a book you can savor from cover to cover, but for now, you can read my essays and posts about perseverance, motherhood, adversity, and people-pleasing--my Achilles Heel.
 To see them, click on “blog” in the menu bar.

 Better yet, subscribe by entering your email so you don’t miss a thing.
 (You’ll receive a confirmation email, so please check your junk mail folder if you don’t see it.)